 How to Invest in UAE?

-The best and the most useful of the investment strategies are always simple to understand and easy to put into practice.
+The best investment strategy is one that is simple to understand and easy to put into practice.

-The three bucket investment strategy is a straightforward approach to investing your savings.
+The three-bucket investment is one such simple and proven approach to investing your savings efficiently.

 What is the 3 Bucket Investment Approach?